5 Simple Steps to Your Big Picture Plan for Homeschooling High School

 • four English/Language Arts courses – usually General Literature, American Literature, British Literature, and World Literature.
 The titles don’t have to be exactly the same.
 Though colleges do want to see key courses that look familiar to them, not something too “creative.”

 • 3-4 math courses, including Algebra I, II, and Geometry.
-If your student might consider a science or math major, try to squeeze in four math courses and take Pre-calculus next.
+Pro Tip: If your student is considering a science or math major, try to squeeze in four math courses and take Pre-calculus next.

 • 2-3 sciences that have labs with them — usually biology, chemistry, and physics.
 Note that physical science is not considered a lab science.